-Ask your friends to name the biggest hoax of 1969 and you can bet someone will say the moon landing.
-But if you keep asking around—that is, after the horror of realizing you really didn’t know your friends at all—you might hear that the biggest hoax was the "Paul Is Dead" rumor.
-For much of the late 1960s, hearsay about the Fab Four had been building up until the strange meme hit newspapers everywhere: that Paul McCartney fatally crashed his Aston Martin in 1966 and for years had been replaced by an impostor.
+Ask your friends to name the biggest hoax of 1969 and you might hear the "Paul Is Dead" rumor.
+For much of the late 1960s, hearsay about the Beatles had been building up until the strange meme hit newspapers everywhere: that Paul McCartney fatally crashed his Aston Martin in 1966 and for years had been replaced by an impostor.
 Conspiracists based their claim on a car accident report involving one of McCartney’s cars.
 They also note years’ worth of clues found in song lyrics and on album covers ranging from Sgt.
 Pepper's Lonely Hearts Club Band to the Magic Mystery Tour.

-The speculation over Paul’s demise was at an all-time high when the band’s Abbey Road album cover was later released in September of '69.
-For many, the cover may simply show the band harmlessly walking across the London’s Abbey Road, but for some Beatlemaniacs, the imagery was a kooky dissertation in morbid symbolism.
-Was it grand conspiracy or an elaborate marketing scheme?
-Here are eight symbols pointed out over the years in no particular order of truthiness...
+The speculation over McCartney’s demise was at an all-time high when the band’s Abbey Road album cover was later released in September 1969.
+For many, the cover may simply show the band harmlessly walking across London’s Abbey Road, but for some Beatlemaniacs, the imagery was a kooky dissertation in morbid symbolism.
+Was it a grand conspiracy or an elaborate marketing scheme?
+Here are eight symbols pointed out over the years in no particular order of truthiness:

 Why?
-It’s a reminder, they said, that in some cultures the dead are buried without their shoes.
-No word on what’s symbolized by the fact that Ringo Starr was going commando.
+It’s a reminder, theorists say, that in some cultures the dead are buried without their shoes.

-Parked on the side of the road is a black police van, which is said to symbolize authorities who kept silent about Paul's fatal fender-bender.
-Say what you will the tenuousness of these symbols—there’s no denying that van is keeping mum.
+Parked on the side of the road is a black police van, which is said to symbolize authorities who kept silent about McCartney's fatal fender-bender.

 Also on the back cover are a series of dots.
 Join some of them together and you can make the number three — the number of surviving Beatles.
-Join them all together and you’ve got the makings of the first Sudoku.

-On the back cover we see the band’s name written in tiles on a wall and there’s a crack running through it.
+On the back cover, we see the band’s name written in tiles on a wall and there’s a crack running through it.
 Of all the symbols, this one turned out to be the most meaningful, and sad.
-Although the release of Abbey Road was followed with ample evidence that Paul was alive and well, what the public didn’t know was that The Beatles had secretly broken up.
+Although the release of Abbey Road was followed with ample evidence that McCartney was alive and well, what the public didn’t know was that the Beatles had secretly broken up.
 Abbey Road would be the band’s penultimate studio album, and the group would call it quits only a year later.